opista/svn-blamer/README.md

 ## 0.5.2

-- Parse blame via XML
+- Add a new option to disable fetching details via svn log
 - Percentage complete when pulling logs
 - Fallback on blame info when log fails instead of failing completely
 - Dependency updates